 Captive Sugar Gliders

 Recordings We recorded a group of captive sugar gliders (Petaurus breviceps) from March 9-11th, 2021, in Oshawa, Ontario.
 The group was composed of 20 breeding pairs housed in separate enclosures within the same room; 3 pups were also present at the time of recording (a young male and female with one breeding pair and an older female with another pair).
 The group is cared for by a breeder (adhering to the Toronto Municipal Code (City of Toronto 2023)) who provided food and water during the recording period.
 We suspended an omnidirectional SMM-U1 ultrasonic microphone (Wildlife Acoustics) above the enclosures approximately 1-4m from the end of the microphone.
-We connected the microphone to a Song Meter SM4BAT FS ultrasonic recorder (gain = 12dB, sampling rate = 192kHz, 16-bit resolution; Wildlife Acoustics); we set the recorder to be armed 24hrs/day and to a minimum trigger frequency of 6kHz over a 3sec window.
+We connected the microphone to a Song Meter SM4BAT FS ultrasonic recorder (gain = 12dB, sampling rate = 192kHz, 16-bit resolution, frequency response = 10-140kHz; Wildlife Acoustics); we set the recorder to be armed 24hrs/day and to a minimum trigger frequency of 6kHz over a 3sec window.
 Our recordings were non-invasive, aligning with the Animals Research Act (Government of Ontario 1990) and operating as an extension of Trent University animal care protocol 25873.